qll/pynae/README.md

 pynae
 =====

-pynae is a Python string encoder.
-It is possible to create Python strings using only non-alphanumeric characters.
+pynae is a **Python 2** string encoder.
+It is possible to create Python 2 strings using only non-alphanumeric characters.
 This is a quick implementation I've hacked together after finding a way to create arbitrary strings with this.
 Creating such strings manually will give you shorter results most of the time, but this script should do well enough to save you some time.

 So why would you want to encode your Python strings with nonalpha characters?
 I really don't have a clue yet, but it might help you